36 0 11

 Well, the biggest reason is that they don’t know upfront what it’s all about.
 Amway always exaggerated their potential income claims.
 When folks decide to give a go, before long they become frustrated and quit.

-Points You Should Know
+Points You Should Know About Amway

 There’s also a lot of hidden costs associated with running any business.
 If you go door to door then you will no doubt be spending money on fuel and vehicle expenses.
 To attend any of the events will also cost a fair amount of money as well.
-My first event was in the US which I had to travel from Canada to attend it.
+My first event was in the US which I had to travel from Canada to attend.

 All the costs to attend these events like hotel, travel etc throughout the year you usually share with others to make it affordable to attend.